conjurdemos/Accelerator-ASMOnboardingForSH/README.md

 ### Automated onboarding of AWS RDS secrets from AWS Secrets Manager to CyberArk Vaults, for rotation by CPM and syncing with Secrets Hub

 ## Goals:
-- Show how to enable CyberArk Privilege Cloud to manage AWS Relational Database Service (RDS) secrets that were first created in AWS Secrets Manager.
 - Automate onboarding for RDS secrets in AWS Secrets Manager (ASM) to a designated safe in a CyberArk Privilege Cloud vault.
+- Show how CyberArk Privilege Cloud can manage AWS Relational Database Service (RDS) secrets that were first created in AWS Secrets Manager.
-- Enable CPM to rotate secret and SecretsHub to sync secrets back to the same ASM secret.
+- Enable SecretsHub to sync secrets back to the same ASM secret without loss of information.
+- Enable CPM to rotate database credential.

 ## Prerequisites
 - Roles:
   - **AWS admin user (human)**
     - Requires admin rights to:
       - Lambda - to create & test the lambda function
-      - AWS Secrets Manager - to create the admin secret
+      - AWS Secrets Manager - to create the CyberArk admin secret
   - **AWS IAM role for lambda**
     - Retrieves secret tags and values
     - Least-privilege permissions required: